gregrperkins/mb-erlang/README.md

 # reset/0

 *reset() -> atom()*

-rebuilds the unicode- and encodings-related tables.
+Rebuilds the unicode- and encodings-related tables.
 What it really does is delete the dets tables.

 See also: init/0.